risk-first/website/menagerie/Operational-Risk.md

 .. basically, a long laundry-list of everything that can go wrong due to operating in "The Real World".

-Dependencies are not just things we _use_, then:  For a system to run well, it needs to carefully manage unreliable dependencies, and ensure their safety and availability.
-In the example of the human food system, say, it's the difference between [Hunter-Gathering]() (picking up food where we find it) and [Farming]().
 So, [Operational Risk Management]() is the purview of dealing with all the types of issues listed above:

 > "Operational Risk Management is the oversight of Operational Risk, including the risk of loss resulting from inadequate or failed internal processes and systems; human factors; or external events." - [Operational Risk Management, _Wikipedia_](https://en.wikipedia.org/wiki/Operational_risk_management)